rnimisha/e-learning/README.md

-# e-learning
+# E-Learning Website 📖​

-- Static e-learning website
-- A website created to explore hooks in functional components.
+A static website created to explore hooks in functional components.

+## Features 💫​

+- Sending mail with Email js.
+- Easy navigation to sections.
+- Frameer motion animations.